gkarasak/TES_waterpit/README.md

 ## 5. Results and Visualization

 The simulation produces:
-- **Temperature Evolution Plots:** Time series for each layer.
+- **Temperature Evolution Plots** for each layer.
-- **Total Thermal Exergy Plot:** Total exergy stored over time.
+- A **Total Thermal Exergy Plot** showing exergy storage over time.
-- **Exergy Destruction Bar Chart:** Exergy loss per layer.
+- A **Bar Chart** of exergy destruction per layer.
-- **3D Animation:** An animated 3D visualization of the TES showing the truncated-pyramid geometry with layers colored by temperature.
+- A **3D Animation** of the TES showing the truncated-pyramid geometry with layers colored by temperature.

 ---

 ## 6. Flowchart of the Simulation Process

-Below is a flowchart summarizing the simulation workflow:
+Below is a flowchart summarizing the simulation process:

 ![Simulation Flowchart](images/simulation_flowchart.png)

-*Figure: Flowchart of the simulation process.*
-If the diagram does not render, please refer to the attached `simulation_flowchart.png` in the `images/` folder.
+*Figure: Flowchart of the simulation process.
+(If not rendered, please refer to the image in the `images/` folder.)*

 ---